juanuys/juanuys.github.io/_posts/2021-08-03-week-10--more-industry-insights.md

 # 2021-08-01 Sunday

-Worked some more on the "3 minute demo video". iMovie doesn't label the imports, so it's a slow-ish process of playing a bit of every imported clip to know what it relates to, before dragging it into the edit area.
+Worked some more on the "3-minute demo video". iMovie doesn't label the imports, so it's a slow-ish process of playing a bit of every imported clip to know what it relates to, before dragging it into the edit area.

 # 2021-03-02 Monday